Katrina0406/My-Projects/README.md

 ##### messageApp
 - Aims to send massive/private notifications from webpage to Wechat Work or DingDing
 ##### Drawing Black Box
-- Supports scanning of drawing manuscripts and extracting the outlines
+- supports scanning of drawing manuscripts and extracting the outlines
-- Can draw electronically, modify & transform outline, and save your work locally
+- can draw electronically, modify & transform outline, and save your work locally
 ##### pdfConverter
 - extract table content from pdf files, output a dictionary txt, which can be converted and saved in mysql database
 ##### autoDownload